The Counselling, Mental Health and Wellbeing team are continuing to provide support for students.

-Welcome to the Counselling, Mental Health and Wellbeing service.
-During your time at UCLan, there may be spells when you feel overwhelmed, stressed, experience difficulties with your health, housing, personal life, or studies.
+Welcome to the Counselling, Mental Health and Wellbeing service (CMHW).
+During your time at UCLan, there may be spells when you feel overwhelmed, stressed, experience difficulties with your health, housing, personal life or studies.
 If you feel like this at any point or are finding things difficult in any other way, please access support and advice as early as possible.
-The CMHW team can help students experiencing a range of difficulties that are affecting their wellbeing.
-They offer a confidential, professional service, ensuring that students receive personal support, recognising people as individuals, all with different needs.

-The Counselling Service at UCLan is staffed by a team of professionally trained and experienced therapists, who are members of either British Association for Counselling and Psychotherapy (BACP), the United Kingdom Council for Psychotherapy (UKCP) or the British Psychological Society (BPS) and abide by their ethical frameworks for practice.
+Our team of Counsellors provide therapeutic counselling of the highest quality to help students engage to the best of their ability within their course of study.
+Therapy and support is provided using a solution focused, time limited approach.
+Our Counsellors are registered with the British Association for Counselling and Psychotherapy (BACP), the United Kingdom Council for Psychotherapy (UKCP) or the British Psychological Society (BPS) and abide by their ethical frameworks in their practice.

-The Mental Health Advisors offer a free, confidential service to all registered UCLan students throughout the academic year who are concerned about their mental health.
-They offer assessment appointments, advice and signposting to various services to best meet a student’s needs.
-The Mental Health Advisors are professionally trained and experienced practitioners who have all previously worked in the NHS, and are members of The University Mental Health Advisers Network.
-Students can get help from a Mental Health Advisor for a variety of difficulties including anxiety, depression, self-injury, hearing voices, suicidal thoughts and eating difficulties.
+Our Mental Health Advisors work with students who are struggling with their mental health.
+They work with a huge range of difficulties, including, but not limited to: anxiety, depression, eating disorders, suicidal thoughts and self-harm.
+They offer assessment appointments, advice and signposting to various services meet a student’s needs.
+All of our Mental Health Advisors are professionally trained and experienced practitioners who have all previously worked in the NHS, and are members of The University Mental Health Advisers Network.